KhadizaHassan/Startup_Investments_Khadiza/README.md

   ## 3. Bar Chart - Identifying states in the USA have the highest number of office locations.  ⤵️

   ### Examine the states with the most office locations in the USA.
-The Python script first ensures that the dataset contains both 'state_code' and 'country_code' columns.
+The Python script first ensures that the dataset contains both 'state_code' and 'country_code'.
 Then, it filters the data to focus on the USA and counts the number of offices in each state.
 The top 20 states with the highest office counts are displayed in a bar chart using seaborn.
 This visualization provides a clear comparison, showing California (CA) leading, followed by New York (NY) and Massachusetts (MA), among others.
 This insight helps in understanding regional office distribution trends across the country.

  ![Screenshot (350)](https://github.com/user-attachments/assets/34a707d8-7e8e-4b06-9317-5b97b19d2dd8)